ConsenSys-Academy/simple-bank-vyper/README.md

 If it is below version 5.0, run `npm uninstall -g truffle` and then `npm install -g truffle@5.0.0-beta.2 `.
 Now `truffle version` should return at least version 5.0.

-Also note that the Solidity compiler version is at least v0.5.0, which [comes with many breaking changes](https://solidity.readthedocs.io/en/latest/050-breaking-changes.html) when upgrading from Solidity version 0.4.x
+Even though we will not be using the Solidity compiler in this exercise, note that the Solidity compiler version is at least v0.5.0, which [comes with many breaking changes](https://solidity.readthedocs.io/en/latest/050-breaking-changes.html) when upgrading from Solidity version 0.4.x.

 Then clone this repository to your machine.
 You will be working on completing the SimpleBank.vy contract in the contracts directory.
 There are comments in the file to guide you.
 You will also want to consult the [Vyper documentation](https://vyper.readthedocs.io/en/latest/).